 When bringing home a new Goldendoodle puppy you are going to want a leash.
-Therefore, I like to start with a 6-foot leash, as this length is great for training and teaching loose leash walking.
+Therefore, I like to start with a 6-foot leash like the one linked above, as this length is great for training and teaching loose leash walking.
 I also suggest investing in a 30-foot leash for recall training.
 The longer leash allows the puppy to have some freedom, while still being under my control.

 3. Food Dish

 Your new Goldendoodle puppy is going to need a food dish.
 Some people like stainless steel food dishes because they are easy to clean.
 I have had dogs who have eaten out of stainless steals and dogs who didn’t like stainless steel because of the sound their tags made when they hit the bowl.
 If your pup eats quickly, you may consider a slow-feeder bowl or even a muffin tin!
 Alternatively, your puppy may prefer ceramic, like this food and water bowl set that is weighted, food-grade, and lead-free.
 With my Goldendoodle, I use a ceramic bowl for her first meal, and then I am a big proponent of ditching the bowl and offering her second and third meals in a canine-enrichment feeder.
 To learn more about canine-enrichment feeders, go to my post titled Ditch the Bowl – Four Clever Ways to Feed Your Goldendoodle.